Bear Cut Bandit Charters

 Summary

-Get ready for a big day on the water with Bear Cut Bandit Charters!
-This trip is perfect for large groups of up to 12 people, split between two boats.
-You'll start the morning by fishing for your lunch, targeting whatever's biting that day.
-Once you've reeled in some keepers, it's off to a nearby island for some relaxation time.
-While you're kicking back on the beach, the crew will be busy preparing your catch two ways – classic barbecue style and fresh sashimi.
-It's the best of both worlds: a productive morning of fishing followed by a laid-back island cookout featuring the fruits of your labor.
-With a max of 6 guests per boat, there's plenty of room to spread out and enjoy the ride.
-Whether you're an experienced angler or just looking for a fun day out with friends, this catch-and-cook adventure offers something for everyone.
+Get ready for a unique fishing adventure with Bear Cut Bandit Charters!
+This half-day trip is perfect for large groups of up to 12 people, split between two boats.
+You'll start your morning by fishing for your own lunch - talk about fresh seafood!
+After reeling in your catch, it's time to kick back and relax on a nearby island.
+While you're soaking up the sun and scenery, the crew will be busy preparing your fish two ways: a mouthwatering barbecue and delicate sashimi.
+It's the best of both worlds - an active morning of fishing followed by a laid-back island experience.
+Whether you're an experienced angler or just looking to try something new, this trip offers a fun mix of fishing, food, and relaxation.
+Bring your friends or family and make some great memories out on the water!

 Expert-Guided Large Group Catch & Cook Adventure